 Jasmine R. Linabary (PhD, Purdue University, 2017) is a researcher, educator, and consultant whose work centers on issues of safety and inclusive participation in digital and physical spaces.
 She is an assistant professor at Emporia State University.
 She recently worked as the associate director of research and operations for the Purdue Peace Project (PPP), an externally funded initiative dedicated to locally led peacebuilding in West Africa and Central America housed in the Brian Lamb School of Communication at Purdue University.

 Her emphasis is in organizing, new media, and social change, with particular interests in feminist and participatory methodologies.
 Her research program is dedicated to interrogating participation and its relationship to space within organizational processes to advance theory, promote innovative methods, and seek transformation..
 Her research focuses on the processes and implications of creating space for participation, particularly in the context of organizing for social change.
 For example, her dissertation project, funded through a Bilsland Dissertation Fellowship and a PROMISE Award from the College of Liberal Arts at Purdue, was a digital feminist participatory action research (D+FPAR) project examining the potentials and limitations of digital space for transnational feminist organizing.
 This engaged project was recognized with the 2018 W. Charles Redding Dissertation Award from the International Communication Association.
-Her work has been published or is forthcoming in the Journal of Applied Communication Research, Journal of International and Intercultural Communication, Conflict Resolution Quarterly, Feminist Review, and Communication Education, among others, and in several edited books.
+Her work has been published in the Journal of Applied Communication Research, Journal of International and Intercultural Communication, Information, Communication & Society, Conflict Resolution Quarterly, Feminist Review, and Communication Education, among others, and in several edited books.
 Her solo-authored and co-authored work has received top paper awards at both the International Communication Association and National Communication Association conventions.